-Application for class 4 gambling venues \$250.00 deposit v with full cost recovery

-AMUSEMENT DEVICES

-For one device, for the first seven days of proposed operation or part days thereof \$11.50

-For each additional device, for the first seven days of proposed operation of part d

-For each device, for each further period of seven days or part thereof

-DOG REGISTRATION FEES

-For the purposes of determining Annual Dog Registration Fees, there will be two codemonstrate competent dog ownership known as responsible dog owners (RDO) a those considered to
+For the purposes of determining Annual Dog Registration Fees, there will be two categories of dog owner - those considered to demonstrate competent dog ownership known as responsible dog owners (RDO) and those who have not.

-To demonstrate competence a dog owner must not have had any substantiated coperiod.
-Animal Control Officers will be responsible for investigating and recording competence.
+To demonstrate competence a dog owner must not have had any substantiated complaints in the previous twelve month period.
+Animal Control Officers will be responsible for investigating and recording complaints made about dogs.

-Responsible dog owners will be charged the following registration n fees
+Responsible dog owners will be charged the following registration fees

 Working Dogs Non-Working Dogs

-Approved dog owners - entire dogs \$67.50 \$89.50
+Approved dog owners - entire dogs · •

-Approved dog owners - de-sexed dogs \$52.50 \$69.50
+Approved dog owners - de-sexed dogs · ·

-Working dogs are defined as dogs that are used specifically or solely for herding of droving sto ock.
+Working dogs are defined as dogs that are used specifically or solely for herding g of droving sto ck.

-Dog owners who are not able to show competence in dog owners fees hip will be charged the following
+Dog owners who are not able to show competence in dog ownership wi fees ll be charged t the following

 Entire dogs \$154.50

 De-sexed dogs \$134.50

 Other fees related to dog registration

 Dogs not registered after due date - per dog Additional 50%

 Duplicate registration tags \$2.50

 Microchipping of dogs \$40.00

 Inspection fee \$51.00

 Animal control officer consultation \$66.50 per hour

 Dog impounding

 First impounding within 12 months \$75.00

 Second impounding within 12 months \$180.00

 Third impounding within 12 months \$200.00

 Plus in each instance above, a sustenance fee per day or part there of \$15.00

 Dogs impounded after normal working hours, owner to pay an additional fee \$50.00

-Finders fee (first offence, registered, able to be identified, able to be received) \$30.00
+Finders fee (first offence, registered, able to be identified, able to be received)

-Dog Euthanasia Full cost recovery
+Dog Euthanasia ••••• Full cost recovery

 Ranging and impounding of animals

 Stock impounding Actual cost

 Every horse, above 12 months of age \$60.00

 Every horse, under 12 months of age \$60.00

 Every mule or ass \$60.00

 Every bull over the age of 9 months \$60.00

 Every ox, cow, steer, heifer or calf \$60.00

 Every ewe, wether or lamb \$50.00

 Every hind or stag \$60.00

-Every goat \$50.00
+Every goat

 Every boar, sow or pig \$50.00